 #4.
-Nexpak 72 hour Tactical Assault EDC Backpack (Urban – Suburban – Women – Elderly – older Children)
+Nexpak 72-hour Tactical Backpack (Urban – Suburban – Women – Elderly – older Children)

 The Nexpak ML118 “Falcon” Tactical Pack is only 18 inches tall when filled, giving it a low profile, and boasts a two liter hydration compartment.
 The survival bag also has a padded back section, 2 front pockets with durable webbing, two side pockets with four MOLLE straps on every pocket.